debuglevel/ansible-playbook-template/README.md

 TODO: Add something to automatically add all in inventory.

+## Authorize your SSH key on the hosts

+Running `ansible` requires that your SSH key is in the `.ssh/authorized_keys` of the `ansible_user` specified in `inventory`.

+For now, this template does not automate copying it into this file.

 ## Use `ssh-agent`

 Ansible will probably ask you all the time to provide your password.
 You can use `ssh-agent` to keep it unlocked in memory: